 As healthcare costs continue to rise, those picking up the tab for doctor and hospital costs are rapidly moving to value-based care payment models that require medical care providers to be measured, rated, and scored.
 The challenge for healthcare institutions is how to adapt their structure for a successful transition.

-But to better understand how can organizations deliver value-based care, it’s useful to understand what is value-based care and how does it affect healthcare providers.
-Let’s start from the beginning.
+But to better understand how organizations can deliver value-based care, it's useful to understand what value-based care is and how it affects healthcare providers.
+Let's start from the beginning.

 What Is Value-Based Care?

 Value-based care is a type of payment model that pays doctors and hospitals for treating patients in the right place, at the right time and with just the right amount of care.

 You can look at it as a financial incentive to motivate healthcare providers to meet specific performance measures related to the quality and efficiency of the process.
 The same way, it penalizes weaker experiences, such as medical errors.